AllenDowney/ThinkPython2/planned_changes.md

 8) I have a bunch of new exercises from my classes that I can add.
 At the same time I will remove some of the less interesting exercises.

+9) I am considering adding a final chapter that presents the data structures in the collections class.

 I will probably add to this list once I get started, but I am happy to hear comments and suggestions.
 You can add line notes to this file, or send me email.